typhdotcom/diaspora/README.md

 **This project is currently in a foundational pivot.** The gauge-theoretic presentation below provides intuitive understanding of holonomy, frustration, and configuration spaces.
 However, the deep mathematical structure underlying all of this has been revealed: **Diaspora is discrete Hodge theory on graphs**.

-The `Diaspora.Cohomology` module contains the cohomological foundation (`DiscreteHodge.lean`) which recasts all core results in the language of differential forms, harmonic decomposition, and algebraic topology.
+The `Diaspora.Cohomology` module contains:
+- **`DiscreteHodge.lean`**: Complete cohomological foundation with Hodge decomposition proven from first principles (zero axioms, using finite-dimensional spectral theorem)
+- **`QuantumHodge.lean`**: Extension to complex-valued wavefunctions, Schrödinger evolution, and Berry phase

 Going forward:
 - **New development** will build from the Hodge theory foundation in `Cohomology/`
 - **Existing modules** remain as historical context and intuitive motivation
 - **The gauge presentation** below is pedagogically valuable but mathematically derived from the cohomological structure